Reference Data from Previous Nodes in n8n

 Tags

-EssentialsHTTP RequestEdit Fields (Set)ExpressionsJSON
+EssentialsHTTP RequestEdit Fields (Set)ExpressionsAPIJSON

 What you'll practice:

-• Combining data from multiple workflow steps
+• Combining data from multiple API calls into one result

 Your Task